pigovsky/pigovsky/README.md

 Dortmund, Germany

-## Java-Scala and Python Developer
+## Java-Scala and Python Software Developer, Software Architect

 ### Summary

-I started my software develpment career in 2004.
-So my overall experience in software development is 21 years.
+I started my software development career in 2004.
+So my overall experience in software development is 22 years.
-From 2015, the last 10 years, I am specialized in developing distributed software in Java(Scala) and Python:
+From 2015, the last 11 years, I am specialized in developing distributed software in Java(Scala) and Python:

-  * Java + Scala --- 11 years experience
+  * Java + Scala --- 12 years experience

-  * Python --- 8 years experience
+  * Python --- 9 years experience

 * Along with developing software myself I coordinate work and review PRs.